cicero78M/Cicero_Web/cicero-dashboard/README.md

 ### Dependency note

-The dashboard pins `react-d3-cloud` to version `1.0.6`, which is compatible with React 18.
-If you see a peer dependency conflict mentioning `react-d3-cloud@0.6.0`, clear any old lockfiles or `node_modules` from earlier installs and run `npm install` again from the `cicero-dashboard` directory.
+- The dashboard pins `react-d3-cloud` to version `1.0.6` with explicit overrides for its `d3-*` transitive dependencies to satisfy current security advisories while keeping React 18 compatibility.
+If you hit install conflicts, clear any old lockfiles or `node_modules` from earlier installs and run `npm install` again from the `cicero-dashboard` directory.
+- Excel exports now use [`exceljs`](https://www.npmjs.com/package/exceljs) instead of `xlsx` to avoid open vulnerabilities reported by `npm audit` while maintaining the same download features on the user directory and Amplify export API.

 ## Getting Started